reactjs/react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 #### Caveats {/*caveats*/}

-- Modifying tainted values can invalidate tainting protection.
-Converting tainted values to upper case, concatenating tainted string values into a larger string, converting tainted values to base64, returning a substring, and similar transformations will lose tainting protection.
+- Deriving new values from tainted values can compromise tainting protection.
+New values created by uppercasing tainted values, concatenating tainted string values into a larger string, converting tainted values to base64, substringing tainted values, and other similar transformations are not tainted unless you explicity call `taintUniqueValue` on these newly created values.

 <Pitfall>